lezneklihp/dsend_project_2/README.md

 "weighted" accounts for class imbalance by computing the average of binary metrics in which each class’s score is weighted by its presence in the true data sample.
 "micro" gives each sample-class pair an equal contribution to the overall metric (except as a result of sample-weight).
 Rather than summing the metric per class, this sums the dividends and divisors that make up the per-class metrics to calculate an overall quotient.
 Micro-averaging may be preferred in multilabel settings, including multiclass classification where a majority class is to be ignored." (https://scikit-learn.org/stable/modules/model_evaluation.html#average)

+"The 1’s in each row denote the positive classes a sample has been labelled with." (https://scikit-learn.org/stable/modules/multiclass.html)

+"F1 score of the positive class in binary classification or weighted average of the F1 scores of each class for the multiclass task." (https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html)

 ## Summary of results:<a name="Summary_of_results"></a>
 work in progress